cgonc/BLOG/blogv1/_posts/plnotes/2015-01-04-introduction-to-types.markdown

 ---
 layout: post
-title:  "004.
-Introduction to Types"
+title:  "Introduction to Types"
 date:   2015-01-04 11:25:05
 categories: Programming-Languages
 ---
 <p align="justify">
 A programming language should categorize its variables into some types at some point during the life cycle of a program.
+We can categorize the types into two as base types and compound types.
+Especially for the compound types choosing the right kind for your data is crucial.
 <br>
 <br>
 Base types : Programming languages have base types like int, bool, double, unit .